MatteoDarra/dncs-lab/README.md

 ```
 ### Router-1
 Router-1 must be connected to the switch and router-2 to grant the connection between all the networks of our topology (host-A and host-B networks connected to host-C network) and also to grant the perfect behavior of VLAN-2 and VLAN-3, that use an encapsulated port of router-1 as gateway.
-Also we need to create a static route, in order to grant the connectivity between host-A and host-B networks and host-C network.
+Also we need to create a static route, to grant the connectivity between host-A and host-B networks and host-C network.
 In particular we need to specify that packets whose destination is the host-C network must be sent to the router-2.
 To do this we open the ` router-1.sh ` file and type as follow:
 ```
 export DEBIAN_FRONTEND=noninteractive